Meloni government: Immigration

-On 22 May 2024, the Government, through Minister Matteo Piantedosi and in agreement with the Slovenian and Croatian authorities, implements a further six-month extension to the suspension of the Schengen Convention on the border with Slovenia, until 19 December; The previous five-month extension had been approved on 18 January (and would have lasted until 19 June).
+On 22 May 2024, the Government, through Minister Matteo Piantedosi and in agreement with the Slovenian and Croatian authorities, implemented a further six-month extension to the suspension of the Schengen Convention on the border with Slovenia, until 19 December; The previous five-month extension had been approved on 18 January (and would have lasted until 19 June).

 The government issued over 450,000 permits to migrants between 2023 and 2025.
-In July 2025, it was reported that the government will issue nearly half a million or 500,000 visas for non-EU nationals from 2026 to 2028.
+In July 2025, it was reported that the government will issue nearly half a million or 500,000 work visas for non-EU nationals from 2026 to 2028.
+The quotas included allocations for workers from specified non-EU countries, particularly in Asia, Africa, and the Western Balkans.